DylanMeeus/blog/content/posts/audio-from-scratch-pt4.md

 In the [previous post](https://dylanmeeus.github.io/posts/audio-from-scratch-pt3/) we have written code to change the amplitude of wave files.

-Now we'll take a look at how we can turn a mono wave file into a stereo wave file with an optional panning, and explore how this is represented internally by the WAVE file format.
+Now we'll take a look at how we can turn a mono wave file into a stereo wave file with optional panning, and explore how this is represented internally by the WAVE file format.